ingonader/python-for-data-science-edx/week-09-and-10-final-project/presentation/DSE-200X-Final-Project---kaggle-cycle-share.md

 <div></div><!-- ------------------------------- needed, but don't put anything here -->
 <div style="float: left; width: 53%"><!-- ---- start of first column               -->

-* Atmospheric pressure: no main effect, but second-most important interaction (with hour of the day).
+**Atmospheric pressure** has almost no visible main effect (see figure on the bottom), but it turned out to be the second-most important interaction (with hour of the day).
+This interaction is depicted in the figure on the right:

-* In the morning, number of bike rides increase when atmospheric pressure is above $100\:kPa$.

-* In the afternoon, the increase in bike rides seems to happen at a slightly lower atmospheric pressure.
+In the morning, number of bike rides increase when atmospheric pressure is above about $100\:kPa$, but in  the afternoon, the increase in bike rides seems to happen at a slightly lower atmospheric pressure.

 </div><!-- ------------------------------------ end of first column                 -->
 <div style="float: left; width: 4%"><br></div><!-- spacing column ----------------- -->
-<div style="float: left; width: 43%; margin-top: -15%"><!-- ---- start of second column              -->
+<div style="float: left; width: 43%; margin-top: -11%"><!-- ---- start of second column              -->
 <img src="img/mod_gb_pdp-interact---Qhr_of_day--QStnPresskPa.jpg" width="100%" style="display: block; margin: auto auto auto 0;" />
 <p style="font-size: 12px; margin-top: 2%">
-**Figure**:
+**Figure**: Partial dependence plots (PDPs) [@pdp_plots; @ice_plots] for atmospheric pressure and hourh of the day.
+The number of predicted
+hourly bike rides is coded as the color in the plot.
+For a more detailed explanation, see first occurence of this plot type on one of the previous pages.
 <p>